Sandwich-GD/centerbanner/README.md

 Alr i dont wanna type any more so yah.

 W dad, for helping me, W chatGPT for helping me AND dad.

+OH SHOOT ONE LAST THING: the script is made in hungarian so if you want an english version tell me and with enough tell me's i will post one.